 Soon after the cameras recorded her comprehension lesson with Ira Sleeps Over, she stopped by my office again and expressed her disappointment.
 This time I paid attention when she mentioned her nerves and anxiety.
 I made a mental note to talk with her about it later.

 Katie had prepared well.
-She had carefully designed questions to elicit deeper thinking, but admitted when the cameras got rolling she had forgotten them and sped through her lesson.
-After reflecting on what had happened, Katie made the decision to go back and give herself permission for a “do over."
-The epiphany for Katie was realizing until a few years ago, the traditional Katie would have barreled on, but the reflective practitioner she is becoming decided there was a better way.
+She had carefully designed questions to elicit deeper thinking, but admitted that when the cameras got rolling, she had forgotten them and sped through her lesson.
+After reflecting on what had happened, Katie decided to go back and give herself permission for a “do-over.”
+Her epiphany was realizing that until a few years ago, the traditional Katie would have barreled on, but the reflective practitioner she is becoming decided there was a better way.

-Returning to her classroom on Monday, Katie shared with her students how nervous she was the day the cameras were in the classroom.
+Returning to her classroom on Monday, Katie shared with her students how nervous she had been on the day the cameras were in the classroom.
 A resonating chorus rang out from the children.
-She explained that whenever the principal observes or there are other visitors in the room, she gets very nervous and often hurries.
-When this happens, she feels what is observed or recorded is not the best she can do—which was the case with the videotaping.
-With heads nodding, children shared how they get anxious too and it causes them to rush because their brain is in “super drive going fast.”
-Katie then asked her students if she could have the opportunity for a second chance, a “do over.”
+She explained that whenever the principal observes or other visitors are in the room, she gets nervous and often hurries.
+When this happens, she thinks that what is observed or recorded is not the best she can do—which was the case with the videotaping.
+With heads nodding, children shared how they get anxious, too, and it causes them to rush because their brain is in “super-drive going fast.”
+Katie then asked her students if she could have the opportunity for a second chance, a “do-over.”